Teaching and training is about helping someone reach their full potential, whether this is for personal or professional reasons.

 You could make some useful contacts this way and perhaps offer to do some voluntary teaching.
 This would give you some great experience which would help when applying for jobs.

-You could take a look at the video for reasons why you should teach in FE.
+You could take a look at the videos above and below for reasons why you should choose a career to teach in FE.

 The DfE has some useful information about becoming a teacher in FE here.